endless-sky/endless-sky-wiki/CreatingMissions.md

 require <outfit> [<number#>]
 ```

 At this point in the mission, the named ship outfit (or some number of them, if a number is given) is installed in the player's flagship, or placed in the player's cargo if the flagship has no outfit space for it.
-If the number is negative, outfits are taken away.
+If the number is negative, outfits are taken away, checking the player's flagship and the cargo holds of all in-system ships, or only the flagship's cargo if this is a boarding mission.
 If a mission removes outfits in its "complete" phase, it cannot be completed unless that outfit exists.
 This makes it possible to loan the player an outfit for the duration of a mission, or to require that the player disable a non-NPC ship and steal a particular piece of technology from it.

 If the outfit cannot be installed due to lack of space, a warning message will be shown so the player knows that the outfit is not actually active (and may in fact be lost if they leave the planet).

 The `require` keyword checks that the player has at least one of the named outfit, but does not take it away.
 For example, this could be used in the `on offer` phase to only offer a mission to players who have a "Jump Drive".
 Starting with **v.
 0.9.9**, a specific quantity can be required, including 0 (i.e. the player cannot have any).
+If a non-zero quantity is specified then the player's flagship is checked alongside the cargo holds of all in-system escorts, or only the flagship's cargo if this is a boarding mission.
+If a quantity of zero is specified then the player cannot have that outfit anywhere on any of their ships.

 ```html
 give ship <model> [<name>]